Commutation of Conditionals

-Therefore, if Barry is over 35 then he is President.
+Therefore, if Hillary is over 35 then she is President.

-To commute a compound proposition is to switch its components.
-For example, commuting the compound proposition: "Today is Sunday and it's raining" is switching its components―"Today is Sunday" and "It's raining"―to get the sentence: "It's raining and today is Sunday."
+Thus, to commute a compound statement is to switch its propositional components.
+For example, commuting the compound conjunction: "Today is Sunday and it's raining" is switching its components―"Today is Sunday" and "It's raining"―to get the sentence: "It's raining and today is Sunday."

-Commutation is a validating form of immediate inference for many truth-functional connectives, such as "and" in the example above.
-In fact, commuting such propositions produces a logically equivalent proposition.
-However, the connective "if-then" that occurs in conditional propositions is not commutable, that is, the commutation of a conditional proposition is not as a general rule logically equivalent to the original proposition.
+Commutation is a validating form of immediate inference for some truth-functional connectives, such as conjunction and disjunction.
+However, the connective "if-then" that occurs in conditional statements is not commutable, that is, the commutation of a conditional statement is not as a general rule logically equivalent to the original statement.
 For example, "If today is Sunday then it's raining" does not say the same thing as "If it's raining then today is Sunday."
-Also see the counter-example in the table, above.
+Also see the Counter-Example in the table, above.

 - Why would someone make the mistake of commuting a conditional proposition?
-One possible source of such an error is the fact that all other familiar binary connectives, such as "or" and "if and only if", can be commuted.
+One possible source of such an error is the fact that all other familiar binary connectives, such as "and", "or" and "if and only if", are commutative.
 Another possible source of confusion is the similar validating form of inference known as "contraposition"―see the table, above.
 Contraposition is similar to commutation in that it involves switching the antecedent and consequent of a conditional proposition, but in addition each is negated.

 - For some reason, it's common mathematical practise to state definitions as conditional propositions, rather than biconditional propositions.
 This may occur when the unstated direction of the biconditional proposition is thought to be obvious.
 For this reason, it usually would not be a mistake to commute such a definition.